 The “Positionspapiere” (Position Papers) on current issues of spatial development on the national and European levels are aimed primarily at decision-makers in the political and administrative spheres.

-The Academy for Spatial Research and Planning (ARL) has published the handbook “Handwörterbuch der Raumordnung” for over four decades.
+The Academy for Spatial Research and Planning (ARL) has published the handbook “Handwörterbuch” for over five decades.
 It is directed at interested academics and practitioners.
-The established handbook will be completely updated and reissued in an enlarged version in 2018.
-Additionally in 2019 for the first time an online version will be published via a specific website and by means of Open Access.

 Through the compendium “Grundriss” the ARL disseminates fundamental knowledge and background information on the field of spatially relevant research and planning.
 The papers focus on the relationship between policy and planning in Germany and Europe and supplement the lexicon character of the “Handwörterbuch der Raumordnung”.